1956 NASCAR Grand National Series: Race 33: Soldier Field (July 21)

 On July 21, 1956, Fireball Roberts won a race on the short track at Soldier Field stadium in Chicago, Illinois.
 This was the first NASCAR Cup race to be held in Chicago.
 It is today regarded to have been the only NASCAR Cup Series race held at the Soldier Field.
-Roberts beat Jim Pascal by one car-length.
-Pascal had been the lap leader until the 194th of 200 laps, when Roberts surpassed him.
+Roberts beat Jim Paschal by one car-length.
+Paschal had been the lap leader until the 194th of 200 laps, when Roberts surpassed him.

 The race used the stadium's half-mile short track configuration.
 At 200 laps, the race's length was 100 miles.
 Attendance at the race was 14,402.

 The race was contested by twenty-five drivers.
 While not an extraordinarily large number of drivers, some of the season's largest stars were among the competitors.
 Ten cars failed to finish, with many of these being sidelined due to brake issues.